mongodb/specifications/source/auth/auth.rst

     problem, MongoDB decided that the best user experience on upgrade and lowest technical risk of implementation is to require drivers to continue to not SASLprep usernames in SCRAM-SHA-256.

+Q: Should drivers support accessing Amazon EC2 instance metadata in Amazon ECS?
+	No. While it's possible to allow access to EC2 instance metadata in ECS, for security reasons, Amazon states it's best practice to avoid this.
+(See `accessing EC2 metadata in ECS <https://aws.amazon.com/premiumsupport/knowledge-center/ecs-container-ec2-metadata/>`_ and `IAM Roles for Tasks <https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html>`_)

 Version History
 ===============